 On Writing Sex Cells

-Nothing, can prepare you for how you are going to feel when that baby arrives.
+I couldn’t have been more wrong and I was totally unprepared for the feelings that came over me when my daughter was born.
+There was the overwhelming love (luckily) but I also felt ill-equipped by the enormity of task ahead, a task I knew was going to last for the next eighteen years (or so).
 I honestly thought that other women had made a pact to hide the truth about what being a mum was really like. – I imagine that a lot of women didn’t feel like me but on hearing some feedback from the first two rehearsed readings, I don’t think I was alone.

 When I started writing Sex Cells, I obviously knew it was a play about motherhood but some hidden aspects about how I felt about my mother and being a mother came out during the writing process.
-It also raised more questions for me than answers.
+And it sometimes raised more questions for me than answers.

-There are 4 women in the play and they all have very differing views about being a mum.
-Lily, who takes it for granted, Sylvie who is desperate for a child at any cost, Janice who has 5 kids and is desperate for some peace and Tiffany who knows for certain that she doesn’t want children but keeps getting pregnant.
-(I mustn’t leave out Mr. Causeway who’s relationship with his mother was truly dreadful.)
+There are four women in the play and they all have very different views about becoming a mother or being mothered.
+Lily, takes her son for granted, Sylvie, is desperate for a child at any cost, Janice, has five kids and is desperate for some peace and Tiffany who knows for certain that she doesn’t want children but keeps getting pregnant.
+The male presence in the play is Mr. Causeway, although he’s obviously not experienced motherhood, he had a mother and their terrible relationship has left an indelible mark on him.

-The first person that I ‘let’ read the first draft of Sex Cells was my daughter Saskia.
+The first person that I ‘let’ read the first draft of Sex Cells was my daughter.
 Without her encouragement, I wouldn’t have had the courage to see it through to this point.
 So I’d like to thank her for helping me to develop as a writer and for being in my life.
-And without her this would have been a very different play.
+Without her, this play would not exist.

 I think everyone should have someone in their life who propels them to do better than they thought they were capable of and I feel fortunate that I have such a person in my husband Mark.